 When you make a backup for the first time, it will take much time, as it will scan absolutely all the files on your hard drive.
 The subsequent backups will take less time as they only scan and store new files and the changes in some files.

 If the allocated space for backups is over, the system deletes old backups replacing them with new ones.

 In view of the above, you can use a few tricks:

 - Keep backups on an external hard drive.

-- In TM is an option to exclude files and folders from backup, it is a useful feature if you know that e.g. “Downloads” folder is full of temporary files.
-It weighs a lot, but the content is not very important in this case, there is a sense to exclude it from backups.
+- There is an option in Time Machine to exclude files and folders from backups.
+It is a useful feature, for example, if you know that the “Downloads” folder is full of temporary files, it weighs a lot, but the content is not very important.
+In this case, there is a sense to exclude the Downloads folder from backups.

 - Set up the required frequency of backups.
 By default, backups are created every hour.
 You can change the settings depending on your needs.

 That’s all.
 As you can see, using Time Machine is not difficult.
 Even if you don’t use Time Machine by default, we recommend that you make a backup before updating your Mac to a new macOS system or when making a deep Startup Disk cleanup.